ARMmbed/mbed-os-5-docs/docs/tutorials/migrate/migrate_from_mbed_os_2_to_5.md

 mbed compile -m ublox_evk_odin_w2 -t gcc_arm
 ```

-It successfully compiles, so no changes are necessary to the Grove - Buzzer library or Hello World program.
+It successfully compiles, so no changes are necessary to the `Grove - Buzzer` library or `Hello World` program.

-### Example component #2 - application fails to compile
+### Example component No. 2 - application fails to compile

 Repositories used in this example: